 Here are the top tips for how redheads should exfoliate their skin:

-Regardless of your choice of exfoliant, remember: “MOVE THE PRODUCT, NOT YOUR SKIN!!”
+Regardless of your choice of exfoliant, always remember: Move the product, not your skin.

-If you are find you are making smooshy faces in the mirror while you are using product -any product- you are being too rough!
+If you are finding yourself making smooshy faces in the mirror while you are using any product you are being too rough.
 Use enough product to be able to easily and gently smooth it across the skin.
-In the case of cleanser or exfoliant, add water as directed to permit glide.”
+In the case of cleanser or exfoliant, add water as directed to permit glide.

-Contrary to internet popularity, please DO NOT use baking soda to exfoliate your skin.
-It is extremely alkaline, and can disrupt the acid mantle (your skins barrier protection) for hours.
-Just say no.”
+Contrary to internet popularity, do not use baking soda to exfoliate your skin.
+It is extremely alkaline and can disrupt the acid mantle (your skin’s barrier protection) for hours.
+Just say no.

+Will you be exfoliating your skin?
 Rock it like a Redhead!